ADD-SP/ngx_waf/README-EN.md

 ### Why not check the request body?

 For performance reasons, this module will check whether it is in the memory before checking the request body.
 If it is, it will check normally, otherwise skip the check.
-You can try to edit `nginx.conf`
+You can try to edit `nginx.conf`.

 ```text
 http {